 Most new air conditioners come with a manufacturer warranty, but did you know that most of the time that warranty is only valid if you keep your system regularly maintained?

-Warranty certificates from Lennox, Trane, Comfortmaker, American Standard and several others make this clear.
-Which means unless your AC System is regularly maintained by an HVAC professional, the manufacturer will not stand behind the warranty.
+Warranty certificates from Lennox, Trane, Comfortmaker, American Standard, and several others make this clear.
+This means unless your AC System is regularly maintained by an HVAC professional, the manufacturer will not stand behind the warranty.

 4. A maintained system lasts longer!